wp-plugins/advanced-ads/readme.txt

 4. Placements that let you inject ads anywhere into your site without coding (6 in Advanced Ads + 9 through add-ons)

 == Changelog ==

+= 1.6.9 =

+*features*

+* add AdSense Page-Level ads code globally
+* added hours and minutes to expiry date
+* allow to set content priority to negative value
+* added checks for main issues to the Support page
+* added check for AdBlocker to all Advanced Ads pages in the dashboard

+*fixes and maintenance*

+* don’t display error message if not on archive page
+* fixed issue with placement tooltips not showing up
+* optimized content injection code
+* added collapsed field for advanced placement options
+* fix "support email sent" message showing all the time
+* allow JSON encoded arguments for ajax callback
+* make conditions case insensitive and binary safe
+* renamed some classes belonging to AdSense module
+* updated composer
+* display warning on AdSense settings page if publisher ID is missing
+* optimized support form layout
+* added can-display check + filter for placements

 = 1.6.8.3 =